pkrumins/dnode/README.markdown

 websocket-style socket.io connections are available.

 A DNode server listens for incoming connections and offers up an object to clients that connect.
+Clients can call any of the methods that the server hosts and clients can offer their own methods for the server to call.

+DNode uses continuation-passing-style to make return values available.
-Clients can call any of the server's methods and clients can offer up their own objects for the server to call.
-When a client calls a remote method on a server, all functions in the arguments array are automatically transformed such that when the server calls the function supplied by the client, the function executes on the client with the arguments provided by the server.
+In order to make return values available, the server calls a function supplied to it by the client as an argument.
+These functions execute on the client side with the arguments provided by the server.
+Functions may be nested arbitrarily deeply in a method's arguments and can be called multiple times by the server.

-The return values of hosted methods are ignored.
-All return values are provided through callbacks.
-However, DNode.sync() transforms a function that returns a value into a function that calls its last argument with its return value.

 Installation
 ============